 Special Needs Chairs that Tilt and Recline

-When shopping for adaptive seating, you'll often come across two different options - reclining seating and tilt-in-space seating.
-Both of these special needs chair types allow for users to sit upright and in a lie-back position, but their mechanisms differ.
-With tilt-in-space chairs, the hip angle remains the same but the seat itself tips back.
-With recline seating, the hip angle changes, allowing the user to lie back for sleeping or personal care.
-Both types of special needs chairs have their unique advantages and disadvantages, so sometimes you need both options.
+When shopping for adaptive seating, you'll often come across two different options - recline seating and tilt-in-space seating.
+Understanding the difference is important.
+Both of these special needs chair types allow users to sit upright and in a laid-back position, but their mechanisms differ.
+With tilt-in-space chairs, the hip angle remains the same.
+The seat tips back as a unit.
+With recline seating, the hip angle changes as the head and trunk are leaned back.
+Both types of special needs chairs have their unique advantages and disadvantages, so often it’s a good idea to have a seat with both options.

-For example, if you simply want to provide your child with pressure relief some of the time without making any adjustments to the chair, you might prefer the tilt-in-space feature.
-If later in the day you'd like your child to lie all the way back to sleep or for a diaper change, you can achieve that too without switching to a whole different piece of equipment.
-In other words, these are some of the most adaptable chairs for all activities and environments, so you can use them at home, in therapy settings and even while you travel.
+For example, if you simply want to provide your child with pressure relief without making any changes to their hip angle, you will find the tilt-in-space feature useful.
+It is especially useful for children who have increased extensor tone.
+Keeping their hips, knees and ankles flexed to 90 degrees is an important part of managing their extensor patterns of movement (arching).
+If later in the day you'd like your child to lie all the way back to sleep, for a diaper change, or for necessary medical care you can achieve that too without switching to a whole different piece of equipment.
+In other words, these are some of the most versatile chairs for all sorts of activities and environments.
+You can use them at home, in therapy settings and even while you travel.

 Which Tilt-in-Space Recline Chair is Best?

-Adaptivemall.com only handpicks special needs seating that's personally recommended by occupational and physical therapists, so any chair from this selection will be a good choice if it suits your requirements.
-However, you will want to choose a chair based on your specific needs, your child's age and your budget.
-For example, the Leckey Squiggles Chair is a very popular option for children from 1 to 5 years old with severe positioning needs, while the R28 Wombat is best for children with moderate positioning needs who want a versatile chair for all daily activities.
-If you have any specific questions, feel free to contact us and we'll do our best to get you the right answers.
+Adaptivemall.com handpicks special needs seating that's personally recommended by our experienced occupational and physical therapists.
+Any chair from this selection will be a good choice if it suits your requirements.
+You will want to choose a chair based on your specific needs, your child's age and your budget.
+For example, the Leckey Squiggles Chair is a very popular option for children from 1 to 5 years old with complex positioning needs.
+The R82 Wombat is best for children with moderate positioning needs who want a versatile chair for all daily activities.
+If you have any specific questions, feel free to contact us by giving us a call at 1-800-371-2778.